 - Local registered charities which don’t have a national infrastructure to support them

-- Town or Parish Councils if they have set-up emergency infrastructure to respond to the crisis
+- Town or Parish Councils if they have set-up a specific infrastructure to respond to the crisis

 What can be funded

-An application must include an identified project/scheme or need with set objectives, some examples of the sort of things our fund can help with are:
+An application must include an identified project/scheme/activity or need with set objectives, for example;

 - Equipment required to deliver services to support those who need them, for example; an extra lap top to allow a volunteer to do administration for the group or containers that could be used to deliver goods

 - Emergency repairs to an organisation’s infrastructure